bevy-cheatbook/bevy-cheatbook/src/cookbook/assets-ready.md

 ---

+You might want to use a 3rd-party library for this.
+See [my recommendations for helper crates](../setup/unofficial-plugins.md#code-helpers) that can do this for you.
+Otherwise, this page shows you how to roll your own.

+---

 You might want to know when your various assets have all finished loading, and take some action, such as exiting your loading screen and starting gameplay.